-S prayer calibration using the 1/128th method is relatively easy and can be completed very quickly.
-The 1/128th method is also called the "ounce calibration" method.
-There is a direct ratio established when determining how much material is applied to 128th of an acre (128 equals the number of ounces in a gallon).
+Because one gallon is 128 ounces, and the test area to be sprayed is 1/128th of an acre, the ounces collected over time to apply to 1/128th of an acre is equal to GPA.
+There is a direct ratio established when determining how much material is applied to 1/128th of an acre (since 128 is the number of ounces in one gallon).